yxuco/betest_tutorial/README.md

 This completes all necessary configurations.
 You can rebuild the `ear` to make sure that the configuration did not introduce any error.

-## Write unit test cases
+## Write unit tests

 Our goal is to write unit tests for all rules and rule functions in a BE application.
-However, compared to functional or object oriented programming, rule-based programming is the hardest to unit test.
+However, compared to functional or object oriented programming, rule-based program is the hardest to unit test.
  - For functions, the best testable functions are pure functions that do not have any side effects, but rule-based systems are mostly based on side effects, and so most rule functions are **not** pure functions, and thus harder to write unit tests.
  - For rules, they are not only based on side effects by updating objects in the working memory, but also they can execute in a nondeterministic sequence.

 Besides, BusinessEvents applications have a few more properties that must be considered carefully in unit tests.
  - Concepts and Events are 2 different types of data structures.
-Concepts are typically mutable data, and persisted and shared globally across multiple threads and JVMs.
-Events are usually immutable data, transient and not shared by multiple threads, although they can be sent between different threads.
+Concepts are typically mutable data that are persisted and shared globally across multiple threads and JVMs.
+Events are usually immutable data that are transient and not shared by multiple threads, although they can be sent between different threads.
  - Rule-functions can run in 2 different contexts, i.e., preprocessor or rule context.
-A rule-function for preprocessor context behaves similar to a pure function because it cannot update Concepts/Scorecards to create side-effects, although it can update other shared data structure, i.e., in-memory  mutable collections (List, Set, or Map).
+A rule-function for preprocessor context behaves much like a pure function because it cannot update Concepts/Scorecards to create side-effects, although it can update other shared data structures, i.e., in-memory  mutable collections (List, Set, or Map).
  - Rules can also be executed in the 2 different contexts.
 However, when Cache-Only and Concurrent-RTC are used, we can use preprocessor context to isolate the test of rules.

 In this tutorial, all tests are executed in preprocessor context.
 Examples for rule context and more BE data types can be found in [DataTypeDemo](https://github.com/yxuco/DataTypeDemo).

 As a covention, we add all unit test functions under a separate folder `/Test`.
-We explain only one of the tests for a rule `ApplyDebit`, whose action is to reduce the balance a matching account by a debit amount.
-The test is implemented as a rule-function
+We explain only one of the tests for a rule `ApplyDebit`, whose action is to reduce the balance of a matching account by a debit amount.
+The test is implemented as a rule-function:

 ````
 void rulefunction Test.RuleTests.testApplyDebit {